icerpc/icerpc-docs/pages/slice/encoding/operation-return-value-exception.md

 without any demarcation.

-If the stream element type is variable-size (e.g., a `string` or an `int32?`), the stream is encoded as a series of [segments](encoding-only-constructs#segment), where each segment holds a whole number of encoded elements--at least 1 per segment.
+If the stream element type is variable-size (e.g., a `string` or an `int32?`), the stream is encoded as a series of segments, where each segment holds a whole number of encoded elements—at least 1 per segment.
 The segment's size corresponds to the number of bytes in the segment, not the number of streamed elements encoded in this segment.
 {% /slice2 %}

 ## Payload of an outgoing response (ApplicationError)